Student Life at Fisher

 It’s easy to get involved in one or more student clubs and organizations at Fisher.
 With more than 70 student-run groups, there is something for everyone.
 From Biology Club to Sport Management Club and Dance Club to Investment Club, you are sure to find a fit!

-Check out the Student Club Profile column at right to get a taste of some of the clubs Fisher offers!
-Looking for more?
-Check out all our Student Club Profiles.
+Check out our Student Club Profiles to get a taste of some of the clubs Fisher offers!

 The Campus Life website also maintains a listing of all the current student clubs and organizations on campus.